[Report] “Interactive Teaching” Academy: Part 4 “Active Learning Strategies”

 “I learned that AL is not a goal but a means.”
 (Elementary school teacher)

-We are relieved to know that the program was appreciated to a certain extent, but the satisfaction slightly decreased compared to the past three events, which we are taking seriously.
+We are relieved that the program was appreciated to a certain extent, but the satisfaction slightly decreased compared to the past three events, which we are taking seriously.
 We are eager to provide the participants with the opportunities to share their practices and improve our events to satisfy future participants by examining the points we need to improve as indicated in the feedback (e.g, to hold a two-day event on AL strategies; to let the participants examine more strategies).

 4. Preview of the Next Program